kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/aks/terraform/docs/04-deploy-cluster.md

 1. Connect to the cluster.

     When the terraform completes, you will see someting like the following.
 Copy the two `az` commands it is displaying and paste them to the terminal.
-Note that the subscription ID and resource group name will be diffrerent to what is displayed on this page.
+Note that the subscription ID and resource group name will be different to what is displayed on this page.

     ```
     Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.